 Recap 2.0 Question and Answer Platform

 Earlier this year I was introduced to the awesome tool Recap by Laurie Guyon – you can check out her Recap 2.0 Learning Journey here.
-What you’ll see in this example, is a video introduction by the teacher (Laurie) with three steps on a journey for students to follow.
+What you’ll see in this example, is a video introduction by the teacher (Laurie).
+It includes three steps on a journey for students to follow.
 Laurie’s middle school students will click on the links on the righthand of the screen after they watch her video.

 There is also a public side of the Recap 2.0 site called Discover.
 This space lets you publish, share, see and use other teachers Journeys with your class.
 The team at Recap is paying for teachers to produce during our Beta till mid-summer.
-After the Beta, Recap will use a model similar to Teachers Pay Teachers with a $.99 flat fee for creators who decide to charge for their Journeys.
+After the Beta, Recap will use a model similar to Teachers Pay Teachers.
+This will include a $.99 flat fee for creators who decide to charge for their Journeys.

 Learn more about Recap 2.0 and see more teacher-created Journeys by visiting their website!